 In the same way that New York City would be unthinkable without the sprawling green sanctuary of Central Park at its heart, life in modern society would be impossible to bear without a connection to nature, to quiet, and to subtlety.

 When I was visiting Portugal traveling from Sintra to Lisbon, I had the opportunity to stop at The Palace of Queluz, also known as the “Mini Versailles.”
 It was a picture-perfect opportunity to slow down and let all my senses appreciate the splendor.

-Things naturally become more sensual if you slow them down.
+Things naturally become more meditative if you slow them down.
 The simple act of washing your hands can be anything from a perfunctory splash-and-rinse to a luxurious ritual, depending on how fast or slow you do it.
-You see, for an act to become sensual, you need to allow time for the processing of sensations.
-Take something as automatic as picking up a pencil to write.
-Do it slowly, giving your senses time to explore its color, weight, temperature, and texture—and this simple act becomes fascinating.